 Hammered gold coins called 'sovereigns' had been minted on and off between 1489-1604, whereupon James I (VI) changed the name of the 20/- gold piece to a 'Unite'.
 The reform coinage sovereign of 1817 onwards was issued as a normal circulation type coin, and also as a proof.

 Designed by William Wyon, Chief Engraver, the obverse features the second (large) young head portrait facing left of the young Queen at just 18 years old.
 This larger bust fills more of the area of the coin and shows Victoria's hair held by a double fillet and gathered into a loosely knotted bun.
-The initials W.W. are set in the truncation.
-Depending on the variation, the engraver's intials are either raised or incuse.
+The initials W.W. are set incuse on the truncation.

 The inscription reads